Zanjir/API-Documentation/README.md

 ### Important Notes

 * If payment is successful, the callback address will be called.
-* We recommend using the Logs API in order to make sure that the payment is successful.
+* We recommend using the Verify API in order to make sure that the payment is successful.
 * The callback will be called after at least one confirmation block.
 * Zanjir service fee is fixed at 1%.
 * The network fee will be calculated on each payment, but we use higher than usual fees to increase the security and speed of payment confirmation in the blockchain network.